 This year, the District will offer grade-level specific support classes for math fundamentals and reading/language arts.
 The focus will be to support identified students’ readiness for transition to the next grade level.
 Invitations to participate will be sent in mid April.
 These classes can be taken in combination with AIL course offerings.
 Students who are invited to participate in the summer support and recovery classes and have registered for Adventures in Learning will be contacted to discuss schedule options.
 All students will have the opportunity to indicate interest in attending these classes during online registration.

-Based on the level of interest received, classes may meet before/after the AIL program hours.
 In April, the Department of Innovation, Teaching & Learning will communicate with families whose students were recommended to participate.
 The District will seek to accommodate as many students who express interest in receiving additional support, however we are unable to guarantee placement for students who have not been recommended by the District.